cepnijanasa/market-data-accumulator/README.md

 ## Run the app in demo mode

 In demo mode repositories are populated with random data.
 Cache cleanup can be seen in action.
-Traces of cleanup can be seen in the log.
+Traces of cleanup are in the log.

 >mvn spring-boot:run -Dspring-boot.run.profiles=demo